 Within an hour of the plane crash, the Presidential Guard, together with members of the Rwandan armed forces (FAR) and Hutu militia groups known as the Interahamwe (“Those Who Attack Together”) and Impuzamugambi (“Those Who Have the Same Goal”), set up roadblocks and barricades and began slaughtering Tutsis and moderate Hutus with impunity.

-Among the first victims of the genocide were the moderate Hutu Prime Minister Agathe Uwilingiyimana and her 10 Belgian bodyguards, killed on April 7.
+Among the first victims of the genocide were the moderate Hutu Prime Minister Agathe Uwilingiyimana and 10 Belgian peacekeepers, killed on April 7.
 This violence created a political vacuum, into which an interim government of extremist Hutu Power leaders from the military high command stepped on April 9.
+The killing of the Belgian peacekeepers, meanwhile, provoked the withdrawal of Belgian troops.
+And the U.N. directed that peacekeepers only defend themselves thereafter.

 Slaughter Spreads Across Rwanda